jpdillingham/slskdn/README.md

 ## Upstream Contributions

-Features that prove stable in slskdn will be submitted as PRs to upstream slskd.
+Features that prove stable in slskdn may be submitted as PRs to upstream slskd.
 Our auto-replace feature was the first: [slskd PR #1553](https://github.com/slskd/slskd/pull/1553).

 We aim to be a **proving ground**, not a permanent fork.